WINE 7002 - Evaluating Domestic and International Wine Markets

 Winemakers’ Federation of Australia, The Marketing Decade: Setting the Australian Wine Marketing Agenda 2000 – 2010, Adelaide, 2000

 Australian Wine and Brandy Corporation (AWBC) and Winemakers Federation of Australia (WFA), Wine Australia: Directions to 2025: An Industry Strategy for Sustainable Success, Adelaide, 2007.

 Winemakers’ Federation of Australia,WINE INDUSTRY REPORT, Expert Report on the Profitability & Dynamics of the Australian Wine Industry, Adelaide, 2013

 Goodman Steve, Principles of Wine Marketing, Winetitles, Adelaide, 2012

-Assignments and quizzs are submitted via the MyUni website and the exam will be available online.
+Assignments are submitted via the MyUni website and the exam is available online.

 Any additional course materials will be provided through Myuni.